 Note that this exercise is intended more to result in an early-stage RFC that focuses primarily on communicating the product vision and why it’s an important problem to solve.
 Should the candidate move forward to the followup product call, the focus will be on what collaboration would look like, how they would talk about the RFC, and how they’d work through getting it implemented.

 Candidates are sent the following prompt after they pass the intro call:

 The next step of our interview process is to have you complete a take home writing exercise.

 Please write a Request for comments (RFC) in a Google Doc for a recent problem you identified, solved, and shipped (the project is complete).
-The RFC should communicate how this problem ties to the product vision for your product/product area.
+The RFC should communicate how this problem ties to the product vision for your product/team.